BCH-Longwood_MYKD-5-Anton-Grassl-1440x768.jpg

 Check out the PEOPLE page for more information on who's who in the lab.

-Please contact us if you are a (prospective) graduate student at HMS and you want to learn more about the lab.
+Please contact us if you are a (prospective) graduate student at HMS and you want to learn more about and/or join the lab.

 Additionally, we are always interested to meet new talent and explore possible opportunities to join the lab.
 Just send an email and a CV to tim.vanopijnen@childrens.harvard.edu